 Vijay appears on episodes 2, 17 and 40 of Stephan Livera’s podcast.

 Doctor Ammous is an economist of the Austrian Theory.
-Really, it shouldn’t be a called a theory, it is just the correct economics in my opinion.
+Really, it shouldn’t be called a theory, it is just the correct economics in my opinion.
 His book “The Bitcoin Standard” is the Bible for Bitcoiners.
 It is worth buying.
-I have bought many copies and give them away to friends and family.
+I have bought many copies and given them away to friends and family.
 He teaches an online course in Austrian Economics, and he is soon to release a highly anticipated book, “The Fiat Standard”

 Parker Lewis works and writes a blog with Unchained Capital.
 He has many brilliant articles.

-Start on the last page, second last article (Gradually, then suddenly), then work your way up to the most recent articles.
+Start on the last page, the second last article (Gradually, then suddenly), then work your way up to the most recent articles.
 (This is an excellent interview of Parker, with a summary of some of the concepts below, debunking FUD)